The Easter crafts for toddlers I’m sharing with you today are all designed to be easy, achievable and most importantly fun.

 This easy sheep craft is perfect for little hands who can grab hold of the cotton balls.

-Reuse old milk cartons to make this Easter egg craft for toddlers.
+Recycle and reuse old milk cartons to make this simple Easter egg craft for toddlers.

 This paper plate Easter bunny from Non-Toy Gifts is a great idea for younger kids to make.

-My Bored Toddler has a simple Easter chick craft with feathers that’s perfect for little hands to make.
+My Bored Toddler has a simple paper plate chick craft with feathers that’s perfect for little hands to make.

-This cotton bud printed Easter egg craft from Messy Little Monster is a great craft idea for toddlers to make.
+This q-tip printed Easter egg craft from Messy Little Monster is a great craft idea for toddlers to make.

 My kids decided how they wanted to decorate this Easter Egg wreath and their ideas worked really well – tissue paper is a great material for toddlers to use!

-This easy chick craft would look good on the front of an Easter card too.
+This is a really simple craft and pretty fool-proof, it would look really good on the front of an Easter card too.

 Fun Handprint Art Blog has a really nice and simple Easter egg card that toddlers can make using fingerprints.

-If your child likes handpainting then this rabbit one from Fun Handprint Art would be great and would look lovely on the front of a card too with its fun googly eyes that peek out from the grass.
+If your child likes hand painting then this rabbit craft from Fun Handprint Art would be great and would look lovely on the front of a card too with its fun googly eyes that peek out from the grass.

-My toddler enjoyed making these Easter tree decorations and it was nice to be able to hang them up with some yarn and display them afterwards too for some kid made Easter decor.
+My toddler had great fun making these Easter tree decorations and it was nice to be able to hang them up and display them afterwards too for some kid made Easter decor.

 I love these aluminium foil eggs from the Joy of Sharing and think they’d look great on a card too.